olson-sean-k/plexus-web/src/index.md

 }
 ```

+### Subdividing Faces in a Graph

-The following complex example defines a function that subdivides a face in a
+This advanced example defines a function that subdivides a face in a graph.
+This
-graph.
-This is accomplished using only views; the originating `MeshGraph` is not
+is accomplished using only views; the originating `MeshGraph` is not required to
-required to implement the function.
-The function is generic over geometry and
+implement the function.
+The function is generic over geometry and uses geometric
-uses geometric traits in its type bounds.
+traits in its type bounds.

 ```rust
 use plexus::geometry::alias::VertexPosition;